razorcd/numbers-game/README.md

 ##### Start the server:

+You have to start the application first.
+This will be the server.
+Default port is `9999`.
+Then use any networking client that supports `tcp` and connect to it.
+You will immediately see `cnonnected` message.

 - run to build app: `mvn compile` or better `mvn clean install` to also run tests.
 - run tests: `mvn test`
 - run to start server app: `mvn exec:java -Dexec.mainClass=com.challenge.ServerApp`
 - run a TCP/IP networking client interface on the same port as the application.
+Each client represents a player so you can connect more.
 For example in linux you can use the popular `netcat`.
 Run `netcat localhost 9999` to start client and connect to server socket.
 You should see `connected` on the client terminal once successfully connected.
 Then just start typing.

-##### Demo
+## Demo

 The application is fully functioning and it works like this: